bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Running-Jupyter-Notebook/index.md

 RUN pip install -U scikit-learn
 ```
-This Dockerfile creates a Docker image based on the official TensorFlow GPU-enabled image, sets the working directory to the root, updates the package list, and copies an IPython notebook (mnist.ipynb) and a requirements.txt file.
-It then upgrades pip and installs Python packages from the requirements.txt file, along with scikit-learn.
-The resulting image provides an environment ready for running the mnist.ipynb notebook with TensorFlow and scikit-learn, as well as other specified dependencies.
+This Dockerfile creates a Docker image based on the official `TensorFlow` GPU-enabled image, sets the working directory to the root, updates the package list, and copies an IPython notebook (`mnist.ipynb`) and a `requirements.txt` file.
+It then upgrades `pip` and installs Python packages from the `requirements.txt` file, along with `scikit-learn`.
+The resulting image provides an environment ready for running the `mnist.ipynb` notebook with `TensorFlow` and `scikit-learn`, as well as other specified dependencies.

-Step 2: Build the Docker Image
+**Step 2: Build the Docker Image**

 In your terminal, navigate to the directory containing the Dockerfile and run the following command to build the Docker image:

 ```bash